moss-n/video-examples/tail-sampling/README.md

    ```
    ./switch_collector_config.sh tail
    ```
+   This will run the service with the name `with-order-service` in Jaeger UI.

 4. Generate load again and observe how tail sampling affects trace volume:
    ```
    ./generate_load.sh
    ```

-5. Compare the number of traces and their characteristics in Jaeger UI
+5. Compare the number of traces and their characteristics in Jaeger UI.
+You can easily distinguish between the sampling modes by selecting the appropriate service name in the Jaeger UI dropdown.

 6. Check current configuration status any time:
    ```